chemarinconez/100DaysOfJavaScript/README.md

 I use this course as reference: https://www.udemy.com/course/the-complete-javascript-course/

+### Days 18

+Learning about destructuring.
+Destructuring arrays and objects, why we use this and some advices.

 ### Days 14 - 17

 Small but good E-commerce project where I put on practice everything I've learned so far.
 There is a small bug, but as soon as I find how to fix it I'll be better.
 The web runs well, the bug is minimun.